kumarvna/terraform-azurerm-postgresql-db/examples/PostgreSQL_Server/README.md

   log_retention_days             = 30
   email_addresses_for_alerts     = ["user@example.com", "firstname.lastname@example.com"]

-  # AD administrator for an Azure MySQL server
+  # AD administrator for an Azure database for PostgreSQL
-  # Allows you to set a user or group as the AD administrator for an Azure SQL server
+  # Allows you to set a user or group as the AD administrator for PostgreSQL server
   ad_admin_login_name = "firstname.lastname@example.com"

-  # (Optional) To enable Azure Monitoring for Azure MySQL database
+  # (Optional) To enable Azure Monitoring for Azure PostgreSQL database
   # (Optional) Specify `storage_account_name` to save monitoring logs to storage.
-  //log_analytics_workspace_name = "loganalytics-we-sharedtest2"
+  log_analytics_workspace_name = "loganalytics-we-sharedtest2"

   # Firewall Rules to allow azure and external clients and specific Ip address/ranges.
   firewall_rules = {